 Veterinary advice should be sought from your local veterinarian before applying any treatment or vaccine.
 Not sure who to use?
 Look up veterinarians who specialize in poultry using our directory listing.
 Find me a Vet

-Fight Among Flock Members
+Fights Among Flock Members

 Each flock of chickens have their own established pecking order.
 A pecking order is a system of hierarchy in chickens that is related to status (dominance).
 The most dominant bird has the highest status, and is above all other flock members.
 The second most dominant bird has the second highest status and outranks all birds other than the most dominant.
 The bird that has the lowest status within the pecking order is usually the least dominant or often a recently introduced or reintroduced bird.